bauerha/Getting-and-Cleaning-Data---Project/CodeBook.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ```
+Running run_analysis.R:

+  Script should be run from the extract directory for the Source Data

+    unzip "getdata-projectfiles-UCI HAR Dataset.zip"

+    Run script from "UCI HAR Dataset"

 The variables used in run_analysis.R:

   activity_labels 	- Activity Labels